achoi1107/data440_capstone_homework/homework2.md

-# HW1 - Gradient Boosting Class and Locally Weighted Logistic Regression
+# HW2 - Gradient Boosting Class and Locally Weighted Logistic Regression
 ### Andrew Choi
 ### DATA 440 Capstone Projects

 # Part 1: Creating a class that implements the Gradient Boosting concept, based on the locally weighted regression method (Lowess class), and that allows a user-prescribed number of boosting steps.

-## Defining the Libraries and Kernels
+## Defining the classes and device

 The screenshot below showcases the kernels defined for the Lowess class.